Destination Guide

 Is Panchgani suitable for a day trip from Pune?

-Yes, Panchgani is perfect for a day trip from Pune.
+Yes, Panchgani works well as a day trip from Pune.
 Leave early (6-7 AM), explore main attractions, and return by evening.
 For a more relaxed experience, plan an overnight stay or combine with Mahabaleshwar.

 Related Articles